EDEN REFORESTATION PROJECTS

 -

-Employ over 15,000 full and seasonal workers (mainly women), working in nurseries, planting trees and protecting them once planted.
+Employ nearly 15,000 full and seasonal workers (mainly women), working in nurseries, planting trees, and protecting them once planted.

 -